hustav/Basics_of_ML/README.md

 # Basics of Machine Learning

-This is a notebook with instructions to create classification and clustering Machine Learning models.
+This notebook has instructions to create and assess classification and clustering models.

-We use the well-known Iris dataset
+We use the well-known Iris dataset.

-Model:
+Models:
-- K-nearest neighbours
+- K-nearest neighbours (classification and regression)
-- Random Foresst
+- Random Forest (classification and regression)
-- k-Means
+- k-Means (clustering)